kids-first/kf-rnaseq-workflow/docs/GENCODE_BENCHMARK.md

 the workflow will compare any two sets of KF RNAseq data.
 In total the workflow generates four plots; two are generated from the annoFuse inputs and two are generated from the RSEM gene results of the Kids First RNAseq pipeline.
 The first of these plots is a raw count comparison of the annoFuse fusions between the two sets.
 For each sample, it shows the number of fusions that are shared or unique to each sample.
 The second of these plots is the first plot but rather than showing counts it shows percentage of total fusions.
-The third plot is a heatmap showing the correlation of RSEM TMP values among samples.
+The third plot is a heatmap showing the correlation of RSEM TPM values among samples.
 The fourth and final plot is an RSEM TPM tSNE plot for all the samples.
 In additon to the plot the workflow also returns the a CSV containing the raw correlation values used to generate the heatmap as well as a series of files that detail the fusions that are unique to each Sample and Set.